Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Introduction

-There are many interesting research works on the existence of forced waves for the model (\ref{origequa1}) with $f(z,u)=u(a(z)-u)$ satisfying $a(-\infty)=\alpha>0$, $a(+\infty)=\beta<0$ and $a'(z)\leq 0$, i.e
+There are many interesting research works on the existence of forced waves for the model (\ref{origequa1}) with $f(z,u)=u(a(z)-u)$ satisfying $a(-\infty)=\alpha>0$, $a(+\infty)=\beta<0$ and $a'(z)\leq 0,~z\in\mathbb{R}$, i.e

 in such case of $a(z)$ the model (\ref{Forceddd11}) means the spatial habitat is divided into a favorable region and a unfavorable region.
 Hu and Zou \cite{[HZ]} obtained the existence of monotone forced wave solution of (\ref{Forceddd11}) connecting $\phi_c(-\infty)=\alpha$ and $\phi_c(+\infty)=0$ for any $c<0$.
-Fang et al.\cite{[FLW]} and Chen et al.\cite{[CTW]} proved that there exists a unique monotone decreasing forced wave connecting $\phi_c(-\infty)=\alpha$ and $\phi_c(+\infty)=0$ for any given $0<c<2\sqrt{\alpha}$.
+Fang et al.\cite{[FLW]} and Chen et al.\cite{[CTW]} proved that there exists a unique monotone decreasing forced wave connecting $\phi_c(-\infty)=\alpha$ and $\phi_c(+\infty)=0$ for any given $c\in(0,2\sqrt{\alpha})$.
 Fang et al.\cite{[FLW]} further proved that there are infinitely many traveling pulse solutions satisfying $\phi_c(-\infty)=\phi_c(+\infty)=0$ for $c\leq -2\sqrt{\alpha}$.

 In \cite{[BG],[HL],[LBSW],[VHH]}, the authors studied the persistence and spreading dynamics of solutions for (\ref{origequa1}) or (\ref{Forceddd11}).
-Other related population models with local or nonlocal diffusion were also deeply studied in \cite{[Guo],[LY],[LWZ],[YCW],[QLW],[YZ],[ZK]}, see also \cite{[WLDQ]} for a recent survey of the related works on the ecological models with shifting environment.
+Other related population models with local or nonlocal diffusion have been deeply studied in \cite{[Guo],[LY],[LWZ],[YCW],[QLW],[YZ],[ZK]}, see also \cite{[WLDQ]} for a recent survey of the related works on the ecological models with shifting environment.